Clubmates Travel

 Social and Community Participation

 On the farm, every day is a chance to be part of a community.
-Whether it’s gathering eggs in the morning, feeding animals, or harvesting vegetables, each task is an opportunity to contribute, to feel useful, and to interact with others.
+Whether it’s gathering eggs in the morning, feeding animals, or harvesting vegetables, each task is an opportunity to contribute, feel useful, and interact with others.
 This social participation fosters a strong sense of belonging and purpose, which are fundamental to our well-being.
+Many disability travel agency programs now include such enriching farm-based experiences.

 Adventure-Based Programs

 Farms can offer adventure-based programs that go beyond the typical activities.
 These might include navigating through orchards on a scavenger hunt, participating in obstacle courses, or even taking part in a friendly farm-based competition.
-Such programs are designed to be inclusive, ensuring that people with all abilities can experience the thrill of adventure and the joy of achievement.
+Such programs are designed to be inclusive, ensuring that people with all abilities can experience the thrill of adventure and the joy of achievement — a core feature of disabled travel Australia packages.

 Animal Therapy